 Germanic words of similar form (f + vowel + consonant) and meaning 'copulate' are numerous.
 One of them is G. ficken.
 They often have additional senses, especially 'cheat,' but their basic meaning is 'move back and forth.' ...
 Most probably, fuck is a borrowing from Low German and has no cognates outside Germanic.

 Fuck was outlawed in print in England (by the Obscene Publications Act, 1857) and the U.S. (by the Comstock Act, 1873).
 The word continued in common speech, however.
 During World War I: "It became so common that an effective way for the soldier to express this emotion was to omit this word.
 Thus if a sergeant said, 'Get your ----ing rifles!' it was understood as a matter of routine.
-But if he said 'Get your rifles!' there was an immediate implication of urgency and danger.
+But if he said 'Get your rifles!' there was an immediate implication of urgency and danger."
 [John Brophy, "Songs and Slang of the British Soldier: 1914-1918," pub.
-1930]The legal barriers broke down in the 20th century, with the "Ulysses" decision (U.S., 1933) and "Lady Chatterley's Lover" (U.S., 1959; U.K., 1960).
-Johnson excluded the word, and fuck wasn't in a single English language dictionary from 1795 to 1965.
-"The Penguin Dictionary" broke the taboo in the latter year.
-Houghton Mifflin followed, in 1969, with "The American Heritage Dictionary," but it also published a "Clean Green" edition without the word, to assure itself access to the lucrative public high school market.
+1930].
+The legal barriers against use in print broke down in mid-20c. with the "Ulysses" decision (U.S., 1933) and "Lady Chatterley's Lover" (U.S., 1959; U.K., 1960).
+The major breakthrough in publication was James Jones' "From Here to Eternity" (1950), with 50 fucks (down from 258 in the original manuscript).

-The abbreviation F (or eff) probably began as euphemistic, but by 1943 it was being used as a cuss word, too.
-In 1948, the publishers of "The Naked and the Dead" persuaded Norman Mailer to use the euphemism fug instead.
+The abbreviation F (or eff) probably began as euphemistic, but by 1943 it was regarded as a cuss word in its own right.
+In 1948, the publishers of "The Naked and the Dead" persuaded Norman Mailer to use the euphemism fug.
 When Mailer later was introduced to Dorothy Parker, she greeted him with, "So you're the man who can't spell 'fuck' " [The quip sometimes is attributed to Tallulah Bankhead].
-Hemingway used muck in "For whom the Bell Tolls" (1940).
-The major breakthrough in publication was James Jones' "From Here to Eternity" (1950), with 50 fucks (down from 258 in the original manuscript).
+Hemingway used muck in "For Whom the Bell Tolls" (1940).
+Related: Fucked; fucking.
+Fuck-all "nothing" first recorded 1960.
+Verbal phrase fuck up "to ruin, spoil, destroy" is attested from c.1916.
+A widespread group of Slavic words (such as Polish pierdolić) can mean both "fornicate" and "make a mistake."
+Fuck off attested from 1929; as a command to depart, by 1944.
 Egyptian legal agreements from the 23rd Dynasty (749-21 B.C.E.) frequently include the phrase, "If you do not obey this decree, may a donkey copulate with you!"
 [Reinhold Aman, "Maledicta," Summer 1977].
-Fuck-all "nothing" first recorded 1960.